Get an annual AARP membership for only $9. Offer ends 12/11.

 The requirements to be a home health aide vary by state.
 Usually, home health workers are unlicensed, but many undergo training and are required to complete a competency evaluation training.3

 Home health aides provide help with personal ADLs like bathing, dressing, and appointment planning.
 They may also shop for groceries and cook meals.
-In addition to these types of tasks, home health aides also provide basic health services as needed.
+In addition to these tasks, home health aides also provide basic health services as needed.
 These often include medication management, checking vital signs, and wound care.
 They may also help with mobility assists like wheelchairs and artificial limbs.

 » Learn About: Medicare coverage for home care